 All of the internal service funds are combined into a single, aggregated presentation in the proprietary fund financial statements.
-Individual fund data for the internal service funds is provided in the form of combining statements elsewhere in this report.
+Individual fund data for the internal service funds is provided in the form of combining statements found on pages 59 through 61 of this report.